cisco-open/camblet/CONTRIBUTING.md

-# Contributing to Wasm Kernel Module
+# Contributing to Wasm Kernel Module CLI

 Thank you for taking the time to start contributing!
 We want to make contributing to this project as easy and transparent as possible, whether it's: